 Once Amy is sure of her choice, she wants to make it official by buying a ticket and settling on a specific time.
 She takes a guess that the gallery will be less crowded during the day and decides to fit the visit in a three-hour window she will have between a cathedral tour and gelato tasting.
 The booking process annoys her: an error message keeps popping up, and only a few spots remain.
 She gives it one last try from her laptop, and finally, the service pulls through.

 Arguably, how visitors get to the museum is not your responsibility.
 But if you can make a step in the journey easier with a low-effort fix, then consider implementing it.
 For example, add a detailed description of the route from the closest bus stop and subway station to your website.
-You can also pin photos or a video clip to Instagram Stories.
+You can also pin photos or video clips to Instagram Stories.
 As a bonus, you’ll have fewer people being late for group tours or not making their assigned time slot.
 If there are several entrances or different queues, clearly state which one to use with the booking confirmation.
-And if your visitors can park at a reduced rate, mention that as well.
+And if your visitors can park at a reduced rate, mention that too.

 Amy leaves her hotel on schedule.
 She takes the right bus but is confused by street announcements in Italian and gets off a stop early.
 She tries to find the gallery in her map app, but it is not listed there, and she has no mobile internet to look it up.
 Luckily, she took a screenshot of the confirmation email with the address back at the hotel and manages to find the building.
 The area is quite crowded, and Amy isn’t sure where the main entrance is.
 Finally, she spots two lines: for visitors with and without tickets.
 A line even though she pre-booked?
 Amy definitely wasn’t expecting that.